vjtovar/nology-coursework/Week_2_Python_CSV/README.md

 3. Use python to solve challenge questions

 ### Python Installation
-1. Python3 - Download the latest version of python from the python site.
+1. Python3 - Download the latest version of python from the python site. run: brew install python3.
+This should also install pip3.
 To check Python version, run: python3 --version.
 2. pip3 - To check if pip3 is already installed, run: pip3 --version.
 The output should
 be similar to pip 22.2.1.